 - Customers are unwilling to accept the extra cost, and eventually, you have to bear the 10% of the additional cost.
 Meanwhile, your sales volume will be affected in the next three months, right?
 (Confirmed question)

-In this case, sales helps the customer recognize and quantify his or her pain by using implication questions.
+In this case, sales help the customer recognize and quantify his or her pain by using implication questions.

 Implication question is powerful, but sometimes it also has a negative effect, that is, it will make customers feel annoyed (unless there is enough trust, otherwise no one is willing to disclose their pain to others).
 Therefore, we will need the last one of SPIN, which is the Need-Payoff Question.